Are Forehead Thermometers Accurate

 Overview of How Forehead Thermometers Work, Including Infrared Technology

 Forehead thermometers use infrared technology to measure temperature quickly and noninvasively.
 This technology detects the infrared energy (heat) emitted by the skin’s surface and converts it into electrical signals, which are then processed to display the temperature reading.
-Below is a numbered overview of their working principles and why they are favored over traditional methods.
+Below is a numbered overview of their working principles and why they are favoured over traditional methods.

 Infrared Energy Detection